trufflesuite/trufflesuite.com/public/blog/truffle-320-released.md

 As always, we have to give you all a big thanks for being a part of the community and making Truffle better.
 This release would not be possible without your continued feedback, bug fixes and pull requests.

-If you run into trouble with any of the above, don't hesitate to contact us at our [Gitter channel](http://gitter.im/ConsenSys/truffle) where hundreds of people congregate to answer your question.
+If you run into trouble with any of the above, reach out to your fellow Trufflers for community help in our [Gitter channel](http://gitter.im/ConsenSys/truffle) where hundreds of people congregate to answer your question.
 As well, check us out [on Twitter](https://twitter.com/trufflesuite) and send us a tweet.

 Cheers, and happy coding!